The Bulldog begins its history with an ancient and gruesome sport known as bull baiting. Bull baiting had two purposes.

-Besides the moral implications of this, it can often result and disasters birth defects for the dogs.
+Besides the moral implications of this, it can often result and disaster birth defects for the dogs.
 Sometimes these defects will not become visible until a few years into the French Bulldog’s life.

 Breeders usually do this to save money, but what they are doing is outright lying to buyers.

 Before you go and spend $5,000 on a new French Bulldog, make sure that the breeder who you’re buying from is reputable and can provide the appropriate pedigree papers.